gordyt/git-util/docs/basic-workflow.md

 A couple of additional observations:

-- Remote branch labels are always comprised of two parts `REMOTE-LABEL:BRANCH-NAME`
+- Remote branch labels are always comprised of two parts `REMOTE-LABEL/BRANCH-NAME`
 - Local branch labels are always just a single value `BRANCH-NAME`
 - They may be an arbitrarily large number of branch labels (and tags) associated with any commit.